 The Student Services team builds positive relationships between students, staff and families to help students achieve better academically, socially and emotionally.

-The team consists:
+The team consists of:

 - Deputy Principal

-- Student Services Manager
+- Manager Student Services

-- School Chaplain
+- 2 x School Chaplains

 - School Psychologist